Joshua Tree National Park

 Got a crew?
 Sheep Pass is the park's go-to group campground — tents-only sites that can host anywhere from a small posse up to 60 people.
 You're minutes from Ryan Mountain, Skull Rock, and Keys View, which makes it a great home base for a multi-day guided trip.

-Tent-only group sites Up to 60 people Reservation required No water on-site
+Reservation required · Tent-only · No water on-site

 The largest campground in the park, set right among the legendary Skull Rock formations.
 Caves, corridors, scrambles, and climbing routes for every skill level make this the easy pick for families — there's something to explore in every direction, practically from your tent door.